Way to the thickest fir in the world

 Description

-Knowledge: Fir trees in the Mittelland usually reach a diameter of 60 to 80 centimeters and have a volume of 8 cubic meters of wood.
-Although fir trees are often significantly higher than those in the Calfeisental (32.8 meters), this is probably the thickest according to the Swiss Federal Research Institute WSL.
-In the Slovak primeval forests, a red fir with a diameter of 1.78 meters is known and another fir in Bosnia brings it to 1.7 meters.
+Knowledge: Fir trees in the Swiss Plateau usually reach a diameter of 60 to 80 centimetres and have a volume of 8 cubic metres of wood.
+Although fir trees often grow much taller than those in the Calfeisental (32.8 metres), this is probably the thickest, according to the Swiss Federal Research Institute WSL.
+In the Slovak primeval forests, a red fir with a diameter of 1.78 meters is known and another fir in Bosnia has a diameter of 1.7 meters.

 Ausrüstung